Our 2025 CSA registration is open!

 •roots (beets, potatoes, turnips, rutabaga, radishes and carrots)

-other additions like salad greens, strawberries, fennel, broccoli, melons, and sweet potatoes will fill out the share as they become seasonally available.
+other additions like asparagus, fennel, broccoli, melons, and sweet potatoes will fill out the share as they become seasonally available.

 Check out our About page to see a complete list of the fruits and vegetables Blue Spring Farm grows.